-All earthwork and foundation construction should be observed and tested by us to 1) establish that subsurface conditions are compatible with those used in the analysis and design; 2) observe compliance with the design concepts, specifications and recommendations; and 3) allow design changes in the event that subsurface conditions differ from those anticipated.
-The recommendations in this report are based on a limited number of borings.
+The earthwork and foundation phases of construction should be observed and tested by us to: 1) confirm that subsurface conditions are compatible with those used in the analysis and design; 2) observe compliance with the design concepts, specifications, and recommendations; and 3) allow design changes in the event that subsurface conditions differ from those anticipated.
+The recommendations presented in this report are based on a limited amount of subsurface exploration.
 The nature and extent of variation across the site may not become evident until construction.
 If variations are exposed during construction, it will be necessary to reevaluate our recommendations.